weezy20/better_peekable/README.md

 ```

 We are going to test the idempotence of `BPeekable` using the following sequence of `peek` and `peek_n` calls.
-Feel free to file an issue if you test and find out if something doesn't match up.

 ```rust
 // Required for peek and peek_n